acabanela/entrepreneurship-sp24-group3/README.md

 1. **Note on cold start:** Google Cloud Run containers will be deleted after 10 minutes of idle time.
 Therefore, when you first visit the link, please give it 1 minute for GCP to allocate compute resources.
 There may be some network latency for the first minute after startup when detecting facial expression emotions.

+1. **Webcam guidelines:** The model accuracy may depend on several factors when using the webcam including: lighting conditions, background objects, having multiple people in frame, webcam resolution, and internet connection strength.
+For best results, ensure that the user's face is well-lit, there is only one person in the center of the frame, and the background is solid as much as possible.

 1. Have fun with the app's features including the Face Explorer, Emotion Explorer, and Learning Center.
 Remember to visit the About page for more information about our mission and the team.

 ### Running the app locally